Creating a commercial roofing company logo should be part of a more comprehensive marketing strategy for commercial roofers.

 Company Name

 Think about some of the keywords in your company name.
-They may give you a clue about what kind of imagery or design you can use in your logo.
+They may tell you what kind of imagery or design you can use in your logo.

 You’re not looking to create a work of art with your visuals but instead to establish a consistent theme that instills credibility and trust in your commercial roofing company.